aldolat/pinboard-bookmarks/readme.txt

 So, for example, a link could be: `http://delicious.com/v2/rss/myusername/mytag`.
 Obviously adjust it to your real username ad tag.

 == Changelog ==

-= 2.4.2 =

-* Removed sponsored link in the feed.

-= 2.4.1 =

-* Switched to PHP5 __contruct() in creating the widget.

-= 2.4 =

-* NEW: The user can fetch up to 100 items (props by alassafin.f).

-= 2.3 =

-* NEW: The items can now be displayed in random order (props by whaus).

-= 2.2 =

-* Fixed a typo that breaks hyperlink if "nofollow" is inactive (thanks to whaus).

-= 2.1 =

-* Fixed a bug where the shortcode displayed the output before a custom introductory text (thanks to eggepegge).

-= 2.0 =

-* NEW: Added the shortcode to display your reading list on a static page or on a single post (thanks to @redhatgal for the tip).
-* Minor bug fixings.

-= 1.1 =

-* Moved the widget into a separate file.
-* Fixed a typo in the widget panel.
-* Fixed a bug in the "nofollow" value for rel attribute.
-* Security focusing.

 = 1.0 =
 First release of the plugin.